jeffknupp/sandman/README.md

 * customize a Models endpoint by setting the `__endpoint__` method
 * essentially a HATEOAS-based service sitting in front of your database

-`sandman` is under active development but should be usable in any envrionment due to one simple fact:
+`sandman` is under active development but should be usable in any environment due to one simple fact:

 **`sandman` never alters your database unless you add or change a record yourself.
 It adds no extra tables to your existing database and requires no changes to any of your existing tables.
 If you start `sandman`, use it to browse your database via cURL, then stop `sandman`, your database will be in exactly the same state as it was before you began.**